JeremiahDMoore/openai-tts/README.md

 ## Setup
 1. Clone the repository.
 2. Install dependencies by running `npm install` in the project root.
-3. Configure the environment variables in a `.env` file if necessary.
+3. Configure your OpenAI API key in a `.env` file for security.

 ## Running the Project
 To start the development server, run: